Volkmann ischemic contracture is a deformity of the hand, fingers, and wrist caused by injury to the muscles of the forearm.

 There are three levels of severity in Volkmann contracture:

-Mild -- contracture of two or three fingers only, with no or limited loss of feeling
+- Mild -- contracture of 2 or 3 fingers only, with no or limited loss of feeling

 Exams and Tests